-The HRADA 09 (section 19) makes it illegal for any person to differentiate adversely or harass any person by reason of religion, opinions or beliefs, in employment or employment-related activities (among other things).
+The HRADA 09 (section 19) makes it illegal for any person to differentiate adversely or harass any person by reason of religion, opinions, or beliefs (among other things) in employment or employment-related activities.

-The ERA 07 makes it unlawful for employers to discriminate in employment matters (such as hiring, working conditions, termination, retirement) and in pay based on (among other things) religion, culture and conscience.
+The ERA 07 makes it unlawful for employers to discriminate in employment matters (such as hiring, working conditions, termination, or retirement) and in pay based on (among other things) religion, culture, or conscience.

-Further, article 22 of the Constitution has the effect of preventing employers from imposing religious obligations on its employees or from compelling employees to act in any matter contrary to that person's religion or belief.
+Further, article 22 of the Constitution prevents employers from imposing religious obligations on their employees or from compelling an employee to act in any matter contrary to that person's religion or beliefs.